jpastuszek/httpimagestore/README.md

 * `bucket` - name of bucket to source image from
 * `path` - name of predefined path that will be used to generate key to object to source
-* `prefix` - prefix object key with given prefix value; this does not affect format of output URL; prefix will not be included in source path output; default: ``
+* `prefix` - prefix object key with given prefix value; this does not affect format of output URL; prefix will not be included in source path output; default: empty
 * `cache-root` - path to directory where S3 objects and meta-data will be cached when sourced from S3; read-through mode; if required information was found in cache object no S3 requests will be made; same directory can be used with different buckets since cache key consists of S3 bucket name and object key

 Example: